squeak-smalltalk/squeak.org/_projects/_trailer.md

-This is an (almost) randome selection.
+This is an (almost) random selection.
 Find more projects on **[SqueakSource3][ss3]{:target="_blank"}**, **[SqueakSource1][ss]{:target="_blank"}**, **[SqueakMap][sm]{:target="_blank"}**, and